nodejs/node/doc/api/http2.md

 added: v8.5.0
 -->

-If an `ServerHttp2Stream` emits an `'error'` event, it will be forwarded here.
+If a `ServerHttp2Stream` emits an `'error'` event, it will be forwarded here.
 The stream will already be destroyed when this event is triggered.

 #### Event: 'stream'